Lebanon in the Syrian civil war

 Lebanon's role in the Syrian Civil War has been limited, compared to the role of other regional and international actors.
 While the Lebanese Republic has not been officially involved in the conflict, it has been greatly affected by it and some Lebanese factors have taken an active role in the Syrian War and its spillover into Lebanon.

 During the war, conflicting statements were issued by Lebanese politicians in regard to the Syrian Civil War, though in general the Lebanese Republic remained neutral in the conflict.
 Between 2011 and 2017, fighting from the Syrian Civil War spilled over into Lebanon as opponents and supporters of the Syrian rebels travelled to Lebanon to fight and attack each other on Lebanese soil.

 Hezbollah involvement in the Syrian Civil War has been substantial since the beginning of the armed insurgency phase of the Syrian Civil War, and turned into active support and troop deployment from 2012 onwards.
 By 2014, Hezbollah had become actively involved in support of Syrian Ba'athist Government forces across Syria.
 Hezbollah deployed several thousand fighters in Syria and by 2015 lost up to 1500 fighters in combat.

 Since 2011, Lebanon has absorbed Syrian refugees and provided humanitarian aid too.
 According to the UNHCR, there were over 1 million Syrian refugees who had been registered in Lebanon in 2016.

 Background

-Lebanon had traditionally been seen by Syria as part of Greater Syria: under the Ottoman Empire, Lebanon and Syria were included within one administrative entity.
+Lebanon had traditionally been seen by Syria as part of the region of Syria: under the Ottoman Empire, Lebanon and Syria were included within one administrative entity.
 Following World War I, the League of Nations Mandate partitioned Ottoman Greater Syria under French control, eventually leading to the creation of nation-states Lebanon and Syria.
 Relations between the two countries had been strained, especially with the 29-year Syrian Occupation of Lebanon, accusations of Syrian intervention within Lebanese politics before and after withdrawal of Syrian troops from Lebanon, and suspicions of Syria assassinating Lebanese political figures like former prime minister Rafic Hariri.

 Syria officially recognized Lebanon's sovereignty in 2008.
-Lebanon-Syria relations were officially established in October 2008 when Syrian President Bashar Assad issued a decree to establish diplomatic relations with Lebanon for the first time since both countries gained independence from France in 1943.
+Lebanon-Syria relations were officially established in October 2008 when Syrian President Bashar al-Assad issued a decree to establish diplomatic relations with Lebanon for the first time since both countries gained independence from France in 1943.